The Youth Sailing World Championships

 Past notable winners include America's Cup skippers, Olympic medallists and Volvo Ocean Race sailors including Alex Maloney, Blair Tuke, Chris Dickson, Russell Coutts, Dean Barker and Stuart Bannatyne.

-The 2018 Youth Sailing World Championships are being held in Corpus Christi on July 14-21.
+The 2018 Youth Sailing World Championships were held in Corpus Christi on July 14-21.
 The prestigious international event sees national teams from around the world gather for a week-long regatta for youth class sailors under 19 years of age.

-Josh Armit, 16 years (Murrays Bay Sailing Club) boy's Laser Radial
+Gold Josh Armit, 16 years, boy's Laser Radial